thelfer/tfel/docs/web/singlecrystal.md

 This second matrix can be defined using the `@DislocationsMeanFreePathInteractionMatrix` keywords.

-# Usage in pratice
+# Usage in practice

 ## Number of slip systems

-Once the sliding system families has been defined, a static integer variable called `Nss` is available which contains the total number of slip systems defined.
+Once the sliding system families have been defined, a static integer variable called `Nss` is available which contains the total number of slip systems defined.
 In the previous example, `Nss` value is \(12\).